GjBlok/courseVdB/spaghetti-bolognese.md

 # Spaghetti Bolognese

 ## Combines With

-This dish can be combined with tomato soup and bread for an excellent and tasty experience.
+	1. This dish can be combined with tomato soup and bread for an excellent and tasty experience.
+	2. This recipe combines very well with "Jalapeno Poppers".

 ## Ingredients